Community Economic Development Funding Program

 The annual Community Economic Development (CED) Funding Program provides financial support to selected projects that are anticipated to result in:

-Projects should help build community capacity to support these objectives beyond the funding period.
-Projects should help targeted populations to overcome identified disadvantages.
-Projects should build inclusivity for under-represented populations.
+Projects should indicate how the applicant non-profit agency will increase its capacity to support the economic objectives of targeted beneficiaries beyond the funding period.
+Projects should indicate how targeted populations will be enabled to overcome their identified disadvantages.

 Eligibility of Applicant